-The Cleveland FES Center is a consortium of four nationally recognized institutions: Department of Veteran Affairs, MetroHealth Medical Center, Case Western Reserve University, and University Hospitals of Cleveland.
+The Cleveland FES Center is a consortium of five nationally recognized institutions: Department of Veteran Affairs, MetroHealth Medical Center, Case Western Reserve University, University Hospitals of Cleveland, and the Cleveland Clinic Neurological Institute.
 Through the support of these partners, the Cleveland FES Center is able to provide a continuum of advancement.

 Functional electrical stimulation (FES) is the use of small, artificially generated electrical currents that are safely and selectively applied to the central or peripheral nervous system to replace the actions of neurons that have been damaged by injury or disease.
 When applied appropriately, FES can “speak the language of the nervous system” and evoke desired actions by both activation and inactivation of various elements of the nervous system (e.g., peripheral nerves, spinal cord, brain).
 Because virtually all body functions are directly controlled or indirectly influenced by the nervous system, FES is thus a powerful, broadly applicable technique for evoking functional muscle contractions, reducing pain, and restoring balance in autonomic, spinal, and brain circuits.
 The FES Center is the most comprehensive and cohesive program in the world performing FES investigation that spans from basic to applied, and our investigators work on many different applications.

 Brain stimulation for movement disorders, stroke and traumatic brain injuries, epilepsy and neuropsychiatric disorders

 Pain mitigation through stimulation of peripheral nerves and the spinal cord